Imperial College London: White City

 Imperial has a new second major campus in White City providing a platform for innovation and entrepreneurship.
+This campus was built on land previously owned by BBC.
 The hub houses research facilities, postgraduate accommodation, as well as a commercialisation space.
 The campus is home to the Scale Space and incubator, Invention Rooms, a college hackerspace and community outreach centre.
 The White City campus also includes another biomedical centre funded by Sir Michael Uren.

+Imperial revealed plans in 2025 to build an AI campus at White City, centred on a new 12-storey building designed by Allies and Morrison, to be constructed between 2028 and 2029.

 Silwood Park

 Silwood Park is a postgraduate campus of Imperial in the village of Sunninghill near Ascot in Berkshire.
-The Silwood Park campus is a centre for research and teaching in ecology, evolution, and conservation.
+The Silwood Park campus remains a centre for research and teaching in ecology, evolution, and conservation.
 It is set in 100 hectares of parkland used for ecological field experiments.

 Hospitals

 Imperial has teaching hospitals across London which are used by the School of Medicine for undergraduate clinical teaching and medical research.
 All are based around college-affiliated hospitals, and also provide catering and sport facilities.
 College libraries are located on each campus, including the Fleming library at St Mary's.